ifm/developerportal/_sources/documentation/SoftwareInterfaces/ifmDiagnostic/DiagnosticRetrieval/diagnostic_retrieval.md.txt

 # Diagnostic retrieval
-**How to get diagnostics data**

-Diagnostic information can be monitored using a selection of tools.
-The diagnostic information can be simultaneously retrieved using different tools: iVA, API, ...
+The diagnostic information can be simultaneously retrieved using different tools: iVA, ifm3d API, etc.

-## ifm Vision Assistant: Receiving diagnostic data
+## With the ifm Vision Assistant
 Diagnosis information can be monitored via the ifm Vision Assistant (iVA) since version 2.6.
-For an explanation on how to get this information see the documentation on the [main website](https://ifm3d.com/documentation/GettingStarted/ifmVisionAssistant/device_and_diagnosis_data.html).
+For an explanation on how to get this information see [the iVA documentation](../../iVA/device_and_diagnosis_data.md).

-## ifm3d / ifm3dpy: Receiving diagnostic data
+## With ifm3d or ifm3dpy

 The `ifm3d / ifm3dpy` library provide functions to pull diagnostic data directly from the device.

-For ifm3d 1.1.0 and above, it is possible to retrieve the diagnosis information as follows:
+Diagnostic information can be monitored via two separate ways inside the API:
+1. Via polling the complete diagnostic information JSON
+2. Via listening asynchronously for diagnostic changes

+Option 1 gives the full set of information, or a filtered subset as specified by the user:
 :::::{tabs}
 ::::{group-tab} Python
 :::python
 from ifm3dpy.device import O3R
 o3r = O3R()
 o3r.get_diagnostic()
+o3r.get_diagnostic_filtered({"state":"active"})
 :::
 ::::
 ::::{group-tab} c++